Policies & Procedures

 Student Responsibilities and Supplies

-Textbooks and workbooks are supplied by the school, but replacement of any lost supplies is at the expense of the family.
+Textbooks, workbooks, and login information will be distributed toward the beginning of the year.
+Replacement of any lost supplies is at the expense of the family.
 Students should be prepared for school with textbooks, a notebook and pens/pencils at each session unless otherwise instructed by the teacher.
 Students are responsible for all work covered when they are absent.
 Parents/guardians may call the school office to request work assignments for their child(ren).
-Students should call the teacher or a classmate to find out what was covered during the class(es) they missed as well as any homework assignment(s).
+Students should call the teacher or a classmate to find out what was covered during the class(es) they missed, as well as any homework assignment(s).

 Your child is assessed by his/her teachers in a class through class participation, class work, homework, and behavior.
 Student evaluations are based on these criteria and are e-mailed to parents by the Religious School staff.
 If at any time you would like to meet to discuss your child’s progress, please do not hesitate to contact his/her classroom teacher(s) directly.